 Finger foods should always be soft and manageable – no choking potential (read more about finger foods here)

 No unpasteurised dairy and undercooked eggs/meat.

 Final Thoughts and Weaning Tips…..

-- Every baby is different and every parent is different, choose to do what is best and easiest for you and your baby.
+Every baby is different and every parent is different, choose to do what is best and easiest for you and your baby.
 If you or your baby isn’t happy with the method you original chose, adapt and move on.

-- Stay calm, some days your baby will eat tons and the next day they will pick.
+Stay calm, some days your baby will eat tons and the next day they will pick.
 Try not to worry about it and trust your baby’s appetite.
 Make mealtimes a relaxing and enjoyable time.
 Don’t force your baby to finish or eat something they are refusing, they should be in charge of how much they eat.